2024

 SNAP serial modules, introduced in 1999, expanded SNAP Ethernet systems to become the first to offer customers an industrial input/output system that can connect to virtually any plant-floor or real-world device.

 The workhorse SNAP-LCM4 was also introduced in 1999.
 This standalone industrial controller combined analog and digital control, serial communications, math processing, networking, and distributed I/O processing into a single, easy-to-implement environment.
-The M4SENET-100 Ethernet network interface card linked the SNAP-LCM4 with standard Ethernet networks, so that a separate I/O or control network wass no longer required for the control system.
+The M4SENET-100 Ethernet network interface card linked the SNAP-LCM4 with standard Ethernet networks, so that a separate I/O or control network was no longer required for the control system.

 1998